haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/controls/Expandable_Sections/expand-collapse.md

 ---
 group: pattern
 subgroup: Controls
-title: Admin Design Pattern Library
+title: 管理面板用到的设计模式和库
-menu_title: Expandable Sections
+menu_title: 可收缩区块
 menu_order: 3
 menu_node:
 version: 2.1
 github_link: pattern-library/controls/Expandable_Sections/expand-collapse.md
 redirect_from: /guides/v1.0/pattern-library/controls/Expandable_Sections/expand-collapse.html
 ---
-<h2> Expandable Sections </h2>
+<h2> 可收缩区块 </h2>
 _(AKA Expand-Collapse, Collapsible panels)_

 <h3> Contents </h3>

-* <a href="#overview">Overview</a>
+* <a href="#overview">概述</a>
 * <a href="#behavior">Appearance and Behavior</a>
 * <a href="#function">Functional Behavior</a>
 * <a href="#variations">Variations</a>
 * <a href="#assets">Assets</a>

-<h3 id="overview">Overview</h3>
+<h3 id="overview">概述</h3>

-Expandable Sections are expandable content areas which are useful in cases where a lot of information must be accommodated in limited space thereby reducing clutter and allowing to focus on primary task.
+可收缩区块 are expandable content areas which are useful in cases where a lot of information must be accommodated in limited space thereby reducing clutter and allowing to focus on primary task.
 Typically the information to be accomodated can be separated into various sections and/or sub-sections, or topics.

 <img src="img/example_general.png">

-**Note:** Expandable Sections should not be confused with the 'Progressive Disclosure checkbox' control.
+**Note:** 可收缩区块 should not be confused with the 'Progressive Disclosure checkbox' control.

 <h3 id="behavior">Appearance and Behavior</h3>
 Required fields should not be located within a collapsed section as this increases the chance of error for the user.
 If a field within a collapsed section is _made a required field_ based on a User interaction, that section should be automatically expanded to reveal this requirement to the user.
 As a best practice, the first Expandable Section should be expanded by default.
-For pages with several Expandable Sections it is recommended to locate all required fields in a Section that cannot be collapsed above the expandable sections.
+For pages with several 可收缩区块 it is recommended to locate all required fields in a Section that cannot be collapsed above the expandable sections.

 **Position and Dimensions**
-* Expandable Sections can exist with or without a left side bar.
+* 可收缩区块 can exist with or without a left side bar.
 * Level 1 expandable section has 24px top padding and 30px bottom padding of the section title.
 * Level 2, 3 and 4 has 18px top and bottom padding of the section title.
 Each expandable sub-section is indented by 40px.<sup>_*_</sup>
 <img src="img/specs.png">